Let's hear impressions from riders about their favorite gear that they used extensively last winter.

 Takuya Kawaguchi, 40 years old

-After living as a bum in Canada, he experienced the world's level of skiing.
-He began to focus on ski travel rather than park riding.
-He has visited over 50 countries with skis and surfboard, including a round-the-world road trip.
-He continues to travel to remote areas and meet ethnic minorities, driven by his curiosity.
-He is
+After experiencing the world level of skiing in Canada, he shifted his focus from park riding to skiing tours.
+He has visited over 50 countries with skis and a surfboard in hand, including a round-the-world road trip.
+He continues to travel to remote areas and meet indigenous peoples, driven by his curiosity.

-currently organizing events to promote the appeal of travel combining BC skiing and surfing.
-He is the leader of the travel planning project ShareTavi.
-He is the director and main guide of Nozawa Onsen COMPASS HOUSE.
-He is a JMGA certified BC ski guide.
+Currently, he is organizing events to share the appeal of travel that combines backcountry skiing and surfing.
+He is the founder of the travel planning project ShareTavi, director and main guide at Nozawa Onsen COMPASS HOUSE, and a JMGA certified backcountry ski guide.

 Kawaguchi TKY Takaya setup